IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 The response shall adhere to any FHIR Bundle constraints specified in [ITI TF-2: Appendix Z.1](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.1-resource-bundles).

 The Responder shall return the full content of matching DiagnosticReport resources in the returned bundle.
-The Responder may support additional search result parameters (e.g. _summary, _elements, _include, etc.) and return the modified results accordingly.
+The Responder may support additional search result parameters (e.g., _summary, _elements, _include, etc.) and return the modified results accordingly.

 ###### 2:4.Y3.4.2.2.1 DiagnosticReport Resource Contents